Picks and Shovels: tech marketing for the AI era.

 Your bandwidth needs to 10x.
 That sounds absurd until you realize that your tools can 10x your productivity.
 The question is no longer "what can I get done this quarter?"
 It is "given that I can now do ten times as much, what should I do?"

 That is a harder question.
-And most marketers are not asking it.
 Using AI to do the same amount of work faster is table stakes.
 Using AI to understand the relative impact of tasks that could be done is better.
 And using AI to measure and automate changes to content and project plans is next level.

 4. Think strategically, act locally